 You are going to love how easy these vanillekipferl cookies are to make.
 Sometimes, simple recipes are the best.
 If you love cookies, try these buttery gluten free sables.
 These French butter cookies are another great cookie recipe!

-- Butter - Use dairy-free butter if you can not have dairy.
+- Butter – Use unsalted butter.
+Use dairy-free, plant-based butter if you are dairy-free.

 Step 1: Add the gluten free flour blend, almond flour (or use a different nut flour of your choice), and butter to a food processor.